hharper/websocket-arcade/README.md

 # Websocket Arcade

-Pick some fun, simple game for two (or more?) players.
+Pick some fun, simple game for two (or more) players.

 Then, turn it into a Websocket-based app that the players can play from different computers!